near/docs/docs/tutorials/zero-to-hero.md

 Great!
 Now that we've implemented these functions, let's ensure they're available in the window object.

-To use these functions, we need to "attach" them to the contract object made available by our JavaScript SDK `nearlib`.
+To use these functions, we need to "attach" them to the contract object made available by our JavaScript SDK `near-api-js`.
 This is easily done by adding their name (as a string) to an collection of available contract methods.

 NEAR contracts support two types of methods:
 - `view` methods to read from the blockchain without changing state